slamora/brackets-wiki/Brackets-Server-Smoke-Tests.md

     c.
 Server root folder: /Library/WebServer/Documents/
     d.
 (OSX 10.8 and later) Start (or restart) apache:  run `sudo apachectl start` in a terminal window (use `restart` if already running)
 * Use a remote server with drive mapped to local machine.
-* _Future:_ Use Brackets built-in node server with HTTP plugin.
+* Sprint 21: Brackets has node js built-in with an HTTP server plugin.
+Note that this server does not support PHP, so that test cannot be run.

 Setup
 =====